Spacecraft

 Reference Frames

 Reference frames define how positions and velocities are interpreted.
 Using the wrong frame or mixing frames causes major errors in orbital mechanics.
 Understanding reference frames is critical for correct data interpretation.
+The platform supports several standard frames:- GCRF (Geocentric Celestial Reference Frame): An inertial frame fixed relative to distant stars.
+The most common choice for orbit propagation.

 - EME2000: Mean equator and equinox of epoch J2000.0.
 Functionally similar to GCRF for most applications.